-How do these aspects of leisure provide meaning and explanation to ?
+How do these aspects of leisure provide meaning and explanation for studying academic subject matter?
 The discourse on leisure education seems to be primarily influenced by the perception of leisure as a set of particular activities—linking it to what is typically understood as a leisure activities.
 This may consist of 1) education that includes outdoor activity, sports and different kinds of games, 2) education that deals with pleasant activities such as cooking, sailing, watching a movie or going to a concert, or 3) education that includes activity of a personal-social nature.
 The last option would be intended for group bonding, or for the personal development and enrichment of each participant in the group.
 For example a lecture on a popular subject, a tour of an archaeological excavation, or a group project.

 Behind this view of leisure in education lie an assumption that education for leisure must be unconventional and cannot take place within a conventional classroom.
-Mashiach (2004) contributes to this view by moving leisure from schools to the community.
+Mashiach (2004) contributes to this view by moving leisure education from schools to the community.
 He writes: “Within the framework of the school, the student's time was controlled by the school system and the curriculum.
 In order to take full advantage of leisure, the concept of leisure must be assimilated as a way of life within the communal systems and to create tools and services to implement this [his] approach” (Mashiach, 2004, 44, in free translation from Hebrew).
 This view applies not only to the nature of the activity but also to the nature of teacher-student relations.
-In the same book, Spector and Cohen-Gewerc (2004) describe apprenticeship, and not classroom instruction, as the way to establish an empowering educational connection, which better corresponds to the nature of leisure.
+In the same book, Spector and Cohen-Gewerc (2004) describe apprenticeship, and not classroom instruction, as the way to establish an empowering educational connection, which better corresponds, in their eyes, to the nature of leisure.

 But school was not always considered a space that contradicts leisure.
 The term school is historically derived from the Ancient Greek word scholē, meaning leisure (Aloni, 1998, 21; Rojek, 2010, 189; Masschelein and Simons, 2013; Nakosteen, Lawson and Others 2017).
 The combination of the meanings is based on the idea that students came to school for their own leisure, and made a completely free choice to dedicate themselves to cultivating their virtues in the educational institution.
-This connection between freedom or leisure on one hand and education and personal development toward human perfection on the other, was founded under the influence of Plato, Aristotle and the various schools that were influenced by them (for example Plato Laws 1.643d).
+This connection between freedom or leisure on one hand and education and personal development toward human perfection on the other, was founded under the influence of Plato, Aristotle and the various schools that were influenced by them (for example Plato's idea of education as an activity of study for its own sake in the Laws 1.643d).